scayle/demo-add-on-vite/README.md

 ## Getting Started

-Visit the [Add-On Developer Guide](https://scayle.dev/en/dev/add-on/introduction) to learn more on how to use the Panel icons.
+Visit the [Add-on Developer Guide](https://scayle.dev/en/dev/add-on/introduction) to learn more on how to use the Panel icons.

 Visit the [Docs](https://scayle.dev) to learn more about our system requirements.